How to Rotate Your Tires

 Whether you choose to rotate your tires yourself or you choose to take your vehicle to our service center, tire rotation is a vital maintenance step you shouldn’t miss.
 In rotating your tires regularly, you’ll see better traction and performance on those sometimes slippery Fairbanks roads.
 Learn more about tire rotation with the experts at…

-Drivers from North Pole to Anchorage aren’t newcomers to snow or ice.
-Although you may find salt on the roadways or driveways when traveling around Alaska, it may not be the best idea to purchase salt for your driveway.
-Why?
+Drivers from North Pole to Fort Wainwright are used to driving in snow and ice.
+While you might find salt on the roadways or driveways when traveling around Alaska, you shouldn’t buy salt for your driveway.
 Road salt melts ice when temperatures are in the 20s.
-But when temperatures dip below the 20s…
+Since temperatures frequently dip below the 20s, Fairbanks drivers can’t expect…